 We normally recommend that flight training does not commence until all theory exams have been passed but can be flexible about this.

-These are expressed in the EASA legislation in a rather convoluted manner.
+These are expressed in the UK legislation in a rather convoluted manner.
 The basic requirement is for 40 hours of instrument training and experience.
 At least 25 hours must be under instruction by a suitably qualified instructor and at least 10 hours must be conducted by an ATO.
 25 hours can be carried out in an FNPT2 certified simulator.